domco

 client:script

-You can also easily get the tags for any +script file on the server as well.
+You can also easily get the <script> tags for any +script module on the server as well.
 These script tags (including all imports) can be accessed via the client:script virtual module.
 They can be included in an HTML string, or inside of JSX.

 // returns transformed content of `src/client/+script.ts`